woodsmur/rust-microservice/README.md

 Now the postgres database is created.

-# run service
+# 3. run service

+run service in local

     cargo run

-# run by docker-compose
+run by docker-compose

     cd docker-compose && docker-compose up -d

-# send query
+# 4. send query

 ## new a book